hansott/lastify/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Lastify syncs spotify playlists with your last.fm top tracks.
+Lastify is a PHP library that syncs your top tracks on last.fm to a spotify playlist.

 ## Install